lazypic/fork/README.md

 ### Environment

-You need to set these environment variables to create fork or access private repo.
+You need to set these environment variables to create fork.

 ```
-FORK_GITHUB_USER # your github id
+GITHUB_USER # your github id
-FORK_GITHUB_AUTH # your github authentication token
+GITHUB_AUTH # your github authentication token
 ```

 ### Create an Authentication token